Presence family

 Dreams often feel physical, situational, and concrete: tools, terrain, problem-solving, escapes, repairs, or high-stakes body movement.

-A strong first Focus Area: Help your body come off alert
+A good place to start: Help your body come off alert

 Move the body from go-mode to safe enough for sleep.